udippant/base-drafts/draft-ietf-quic-transport.md

 The header form, type, connection ID lengths octet, destination and source connection IDs, and version fields of a long header packet are version-independent.
 The packet number and values for packet types defined in
 {{long-packet-types}} are version-specific.
-See {{QUIC-INVARIANTS}} for details on how packets from different versions of QUIC are interpreted.
+See {{QWIK-INVARIANTS}} for details on how packets from different versions of QWIK are interpreted.

 The interpretation of the fields and the payload are specific to a version and packet type.
 Type-specific semantics for this version are described in the